-The durable power of attorney ends when either revoked by the principal or a court and in the event of the principal’s death.
-It also can end on divorce if the spouse is the Attorney-In-Fact.
+A durable power of attorney designation ends when either revoked by the principal or a court and in the event of the principal’s death.
+It also can terminate upon divorce if the spouse is the agent.
 In rare cases, a court of law can invalidate the agreement.

-All decisions made on behalf of the assigned agent must be to the sole benefit of the Principal in regards to:
+All decisions made on behalf of the assigned agent must be to the sole benefit of the Principal in regard to: